rackerlabs/support-how-to/content/rpc-openstack/bare-metal-to-rackspace-private-cloud.md

     $ razor policy add &ndash;t linux_deploy -l precise -m  -t cpus_2,memsize_8GiB -e true

-**Note:** You can find additional tags for your nodes that razor has discovered by using the &lsquo;razor node&rsquo; command.*
+**Note:** You can find additional tags for your nodes that razor has discovered by using the 'razor node' command.*

 At this point, you are ready to do automated installs, but not yet ready for the automated hand off to